 HeFH compromises the liver’s ability to metabolize or remove particles that carry cholesterol through the blood.
 These particles exist in two forms.
 The first type, high density lipoprotein (HDL), is commonly referred to as “good” cholesterol.
 The second type, low density lipoprotein (LDL), is the “bad” cholesterol that candeposit in the blood vessels and narrow or block arteries, leading to heart attacks and strokes.
 In patients with Heterozygous Familial Hypercholesterolemia, the liver is rendered ineffective at keeping LDL in check.
 According to the National Institutes of Health, people with heterozygous FH typically have an LDL cholesterol level two to three times higher than normal.

 Heterozygous Familial Hypercholesterolemiacannot be managed solely through lifestyle changes because it is caused by a genetic mutation.
 While changes to eating, smoking or workout habits are important parts of a HeFH treatment plan, cholesterol-lowering medications are almost always necessary for patients to manage this condition.

 FH is most often treated by a combination of medicines which work to lower cholesterol levels in the body.
 Statins, a common class of cholesterol-lowering drugs, inhibit the natural production of cholesterol in the liver.

 They are often prescribed in combination with other cholesterol-lowering medications.
 If you have FH, an FH Specialist will work with you to determine the best medication combinations and treatment options for you.

-Learn More About HeFHThe FH Foundation is a non-profit organization that raises awareness of FH through education, advocacy, and research.
-To learn more about Heterozygous Familial Hypercholesterolemiaand the ways you can contribute to awareness about the disorder, explore our website or call the FH Foundation at 626-465-1234.
+Learn More About HeFHthe Family Heart Foundation is a non-profit organization that raises awareness of FH through education, advocacy, and research.
+To learn more about Heterozygous Familial Hypercholesterolemiaand the ways you can contribute to awareness about the disorder, explore our website or call the Family Heart Foundation at 626-465-1234.